 When I was a teenager, I dated a guy who was a huge hockey fanatic.
-As someone who isn’t a sport aficionado, I often felt uncomfortable when conversations at his family gatherings circled around how nail-biting the hockey game was the night before.
+As someone who isn’t a sports aficionado, I often felt uncomfortable when conversations at his family gatherings circled around how nail-biting the hockey game was the night before.

 At dinner with his family one night, my boyfriend and his father started talking hockey.
 I was about to tune out when his dad began to talk about how, when it comes to living a good life, we can learn a lot from the game.
 He went on to explain, quoting Hockey Hall of Famer, Wayne Gretzky: “You miss 100 percent of the shots you don’t take.”

-When you have a goal or a dream, but you don’t take a shot at it, you will miss the opportunity to score, to win, or to get what you want.
+When you have a goal or a dream, but you don’t take a shot at it, you miss the opportunity to score, to win, or to get what you want.
 In order to fulfill your dream, it’s crucial that you take a chance.

 You may feel that something needs to fall into place or you need to make a key decision before it feels right for you to take the leap.
-But as I’ve said many times before, that is often just an excuse and perfection does not exist anyway!
-If you focus on what others think or keep waiting for the elusive “missing” piece, you will likely never start anything.
-And, in order to succeed, you must take action.
+But as I’ve said many times before, that is often just an excuse.
+Plus perfection does not exist anyway!
+If you focus on what others think or you keep waiting for the elusive “missing” piece, you will likely never start anything.
+And in order to succeed, you must take action.

 Instead, it’s critical to look at setbacks as experiences to learn from and as opportunities to re-ignite the spark for your next attempt.
-Plus, another benefit of constantly trying is that you’ll have time to reassess the steps you’re taking to achieve your goal.
+Plus another benefit of constantly trying is that you’ll have time to reassess the steps you’re taking to achieve your goal.
 This means that your output will only get better and better over time.
 I believe that this type of persistence is what separates the dreamers and the doers.

-So, if you have a dream, I encourage you to take action!
+So if you have a dream, I encourage you to take action!
 Keep your foot on the gas pedal and try and try again.
 You have the power to create what happens to you as long as you show up and you do your best.

 And if you ultimately do fail, at least you’ll know you tried.